 Once upon a time it was ugly to break up by text message.
 Today, it is even uglier to break up in the public forum of social media.
 This infographic says that 25% of people surveyed found out a relationship had ended on Facebook.
 In this, we see that the old fashioned practice of communicating has been replaced with a public declaration that ultimately hurts everyone involved.

 When we share our lives on social media, our personal details are documented for the world to see.

 When it comes to relationships, this means we will always somewhat be connected to one another.
 Whether a break up occurs due to the secretive infidelity of someone documented on social media, or a lawyer uses a web trail in divorce proceedings, we can see that for every benefit that comes with social media, there is also a negative.

 How do you and your partner use social media?
 Do you use it as an excuse to avoid conflict or publicly air your grievances?
 Perhaps you feel safer getting to know someone over a screen before meeting them?
 Whatever role social media plays in your relationships, come to a mutual understanding with your partner about what information you will share and who with.
 Make a conscious decision to keep your private moments private, and if you want to make full use of the positive benefits of social media in finding a partner, do so with wisdom and caution.
 Allow social media to play a part in your relationship, but don’t let it dictate your wellbeing.
 In the end, the classic relationship where two people do life together off screen is far healthier than one shared with the internet for all to see.

 Would you like to discuss how to cultivate a healthy connection with your partner?
 Are you concerned about the role social media plays in your life?
-Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now to book in our online diary.
+Here’s what you need to do: contact WatersedgeCounselling on 0434 337 245 for a FREE 10-minute phone consultation on how we can best help you, or press book now.